Rat U Thit Road Nightlife

 - Location: Next to Soi Bangla

 Tai Pan Night Club has been open since 1999 and is a combination of a pub, bar and a disco.
 Live music (pop/rock) from 21:00 -23:30 then the place turns into a disco (no entry fee).
-They have games, prizes, girls on the poles and stage.
+They have games, prizes and live music.
 The crowd is a mix between expats and tourists.
 Read More...

 - Highlights: Happy hour is from 20:30 – 22:00 and after that drinks get pretty expensive.